cdcabrera/apidoc-mock/README.md

     ```

    #### Or if you're using a container setup
-   Make sure Docker, or Podman, is running, and pull in the Quay.io image.
-Setup something like...
+   Make sure `Docker`, or `podman`, is running, and you've created a local image from the repository called `apidoc-mock`.
+After that setup is something like...

     ```js
       "scripts": {
-        "mock:run": "docker stop mock-api-test; docker run -i --rm -p [YOUR PORT]:8000 -v \"$(pwd)[PATH TO YOUR JS FILES]:/app/data\" --name mock-api-test quay.io/cdcabrera/apidoc-mock"
+        "mock:run": "docker stop mock-api-test; docker run -i --rm -p [YOUR PORT]:8000 -v \"$(pwd)[PATH TO YOUR JS FILES]:/app/data\" --name mock-api-test apidoc-mock", "mock:stop": "docker stop mock-api-test"
       }
     ```
    You'll need to pick a port like... `-p 8000:8000` and a directory path to pull the apiDoc code comments/annotations from... `-v \"$(pwd)/src:/app/data\"`.